littlebrother12321/01110/README.md

 To break this down into a few smaller goals I thinks we can do it as follows (Major/Minor based off difficulty and how big of accomplishment is.):
 Phase 1, Pre Prep

-1. *(yes done) Get vkcube going on the computers we will be working with.
+ /*(yes done) Get vkcube going on the computers we will be working with.
 (Minor)*
    1. *This works on my computer fine.
 (David)*
    2. *ArchLappier is happy with it.*
-2. *Figure out which vulkan version we need to use for support on the compys we are using.
+ /*Figure out which vulkan version we need to use for support on the compys we are using.
 (Minor)*
    1. *ArchLappier: 1.4.321*
    2. *My computer works for the newest or just whatever (David)*
    3. Base off some reaserchhh I did we acctually probably should use 1.0 vulkan because thats what the HD 4000 acctually supports fully.
 We won't lose much, only fancy stuff we wouldn't even use.